Geraldine Connor: Death and legacy

 Connor died aged 59 on 21 October 2011 at Harrogate District Hospital, in Harrogate, North Yorkshire, following a heart attack.
 Her funeral on 4 November at St Aidan's Church, Leeds, attended by hundreds of mourners, was followed by a reception at the West Yorkshire Playhouse.
 In March 2012, to mark what would have been her 60th birthday, a special gala evening took place at the Theatre Royal Stratford East.
 In addition, David Lascelles (who in July 2011 had succeeded his father as Earl of Harewood) organised a concert in her memory at West Yorkshire Playhouse.
 Commemorations also took place in Trinidad, including at the Holy Trinity Cathedral, Port of Spain.

 In 2012, the Geraldine Connor Foundation was established, an arts organisation that aims to continue her legacy "by creating a variety of creative projects that inspire others, be they artists, young people or communities, to experience exceptional art across diverse forms."

 In 2020, during the COVID-19 pandemic, the Geraldine Connor Foundation organised an on-line event to celebrate Windrush Day.
 The event was hosted by Leeds poet Khadijah Ibrahiim and academic Emily Zobel Marshall.
 Guests were the writer Colin Grant, the poet Linton Kwesi Johnson, the musician Christella Litras and Camille Quamina from Jamaica.

+Connor's name is one of those featured on the sculpture Ribbons created by Pippa Hale, "championing some of Leeds most inspirational women", and unveiled in 2024 outside Leeds Playhouse.